Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

 Hence, by training the neural network $F_{\varphi}$ jointly with a variational distribution (typically a NF) $p_\psi$ under the loss

-enable, by construction and within the limit of the flexibility of $F_\varphi$ and $p_\psi$, to build summary statistics $t$ that contain the maximum amount of information regarding $\theta$ that is embedded in the data $x$.
+we were able, by construction and within the limit of the flexibility of $F_\varphi$ and $p_\psi$, to build summary statistics $t$ that contain the maximum amount of information regarding $\theta$ that is embedded in the data $x$.
 As equality is approached, the maximization of the mutual information yields sufficient statistics such that $p(\theta | x) = p(\theta | t)$.

-As proof that in our particular case, these summary statistics extract all the information embedded in our convergence maps, and thus are sufficient statistics, we show in \autoref{fig:conv_contour} that the contours obtained using this compression and NLE implicit inference technique allow us to recover the explicit full-field constraints.
+As proof that in our particular case, these summary statistics extract all the information embedded in our convergence maps, and thus are sufficient statistics, we show in Fig. \ref{fig:conv_contour} that the contours obtained using this compression and the NLE implicit inference technique allowed us to recover the explicit full-field constraints.

 We used $100\,000$ simulations for the compression part and did not investigate the question of the minimum number of simulations required.
-Although we use a large number of simulations to train our compressor, we can produce near-optimal summary statistics without training a neural network, which eliminates the need for additional simulations.
-As an example, \citet{10.1093/mnras/staa3165} shows that they can produce summary statistics using scattering transforms that result in constraints similar to those obtained by building summary statistics using a CNN trained under mean absolute error (MAE) loss.
-While it is not guaranteed that these scattering transform coefficients provide sufficient statistics required to perform full-field inference, we hope that advances in transfer learning will allow us to propose new compression schemes that need very few simulations.
+Although we used a large number of simulations to train our compressor, we can produce near-optimal summary statistics without training a neural network, which eliminates the need for additional simulations.
+As an example, \citet{10.1093/mnras/staa3165} showed that they can produce summary statistics using scattering transforms that result in constraints similar to those obtained by building summary statistics using a CNN trained under mean-absolute-error (MAE) loss.
+While it is not guaranteed that these scattering transform coefficients will provide sufficient statistics to perform full-field inference, we hope that advances in transfer learning will allow us to propose new compression schemes that need very few simulations.
 This is left for future work.
 Details regarding our compressor architecture can be found in Appendix \ref{appendix:compressor_arch}.